curl/everything-curl/libcurl/url/set-part.md

 ## Update parts

-By setting an indivual part, you can for example first set a full URL, then update a single component of that URL and then extract the updated version of that URL.
+By setting an individual part, you can for example first set a full URL, then update a single component of that URL and then extract the updated version of that URL.